Granite Countertop FAQs

 What is the difference between a slab and a remnant?

 Slabs are full pieces of stone that are best suited to large scale projects or projects requiring a great deal of custom work.
-We offer slabs in marble, granite, quartz, onyx, soapstone, limestone and travertine.
+We fabricate slabs in marble, granite, quartz, onyx, soapstone, limestone and travertine.
 Remnants are leftover pieces from a full slab, varying in size from very small to large enough for a countertop.
 Remnant inventory changes constantly, so we recommend that you call or visit one of our locations to view the current selection.

 How messy will this project be?